Automating-GIS-processes/site/source/lessons/L2/projections.rst

     data_proj = data.copy()

     # Reproject the geometries by replacing the values with projected ones
-    data_proj['geometry'] = data_proj['geometry'].to_crs(epsg=3035)
+    data_proj = data_proj.to_crs(epsg=3035)

-Let's see how they look now.
+Let's see how the coordinates look now.

 .. ipython:: python

     data_proj['geometry'].head()

 And here we go, the numbers have changed!
-Now we have successfully changed the projection of our layer into a new one.
+Now we have successfully changed the projection of our layer into a new one, i.e. to ETRS-LAEA projection.

 .. note::

    There is also possibility to pass the projection information as proj4 strings or dictionaries, see more `here <http://geopandas.org/projections.html#coordinate-reference-systems>`__

-Let's still compare the layers visually
+To really understand what is going on, it is good to explore our data visually.
+Hence, let's compare the datasets by making maps out of them.

 .. code:: python